servo/book/src/architecture/canvas.md

 ## WebGPU canvas context

 WebGPU presentation is the most special as it is fully async (non-blocking).
-More info about how async is done in WebGPU can be read in [WebGPU chapter](./webgpu.md).
+More info about how async is done in WebGPU can be read in the [WebGPU chapter](./webgpu.md).

 ```mermaid
 sequenceDiagram